How to Create Utilization Reports in Jira?

 Manage Resource Utilization with ActivityTimeline

 The base of Resource Utilization are people.
 For a thorough knowledge of the project, team, and person, managers need to check their resources regularly.
-Managers may redistribute, replan, or reallocate resources.
+Managers may redistribute, replan, or reallocate resources for non billable and billable tasks.
 Monitoring resource use can raise long-term success probabilities.
-After analyzing the information obtained from estimating resource usage, management might redistribute, replan, or reallocate resources.
+After analyzing the information obtained from estimating resource usage, project management might redistribute, replan, or reallocate resources.

 Keeping an eye on the resources skills and expertise level.
 Every project has specific requirements.
-Analyzing the requirements, Jira Resource Utilization Report, the job roles, and carefully selected skilled resources can significantly change the progress.
-Project managers must also determine if it is necessary to upskill the available resources and allocate the resources across the project if needed.
+Analyzing the task assignments requirements, a utilization report, the job roles, and carefully selected skilled resources can significantly change the progress.
+Project management professional must also determine if it is necessary to upskill the available resources and allocate the resources across the project if needed.

 Frequently Asked Questions